sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 }
 ```

+I'm guessing this function could be refined and refactored further, but I do like that it only reads in one list, not all of them.

+## Wrap up

 I enjoyed writing a Rust project from scratch!
-It had been a minute.I'll probably keep making tweaks, and maybe adding more features for a bit.
+It had been a minute since I ran `cargo new --bin`!

+I'll probably keep making tweaks to Phraze, and maybe adding more features for a bit.
 Feel free to create Issues or Pull Requests!
-I'm sure there are more bugs in my code, but hopefully none that affect the security of the produced passphrases.
+I'm sure there are more bugs in my code, but hopefully none that (drastically) affect the security of the produced passphrases.